Vivojay/mariana-music-player/README.md

 timeouts, and child-process cleanup under tested conditions.
 It cannot promise that a third-party stream stays online, that AcoustID contains a fingerprint, or that LRCLIB contains lyrics.
-Manual speaker output, rapid device switching, and the eight-hour soak remain release gates and must not be inferred from unit tests.
+Manual speaker output, rapid device switching, the Linux mutation score, cross-platform native acceptance, signed OTA testing, credentialed integrations, and the eight-hour soak remain release gates and must not be inferred from unit tests.

 ## Engineering reference